 Should you give them to the customers that are likely to convert?
 But what if they will convert anyway, why waste money giving them a coupon?
 Should you then give them to those with low propensity to convert?
 But what if they won’t convert regardless, even with the coupons?
 Then you are just wasting money again!

-Let’s say you have two customer types.
+Let’s say you have two types of customer.
 The first type (green) has a higher baseline conversion and doesn’t need a ton of coupons to convert, while the second type (blue) has a lower baseline conversion and will only convert with more coupons (or high valued coupons, depending on how you frame the problem).

 In this second case, the type with higher baseline conversion (green) also needs more coupons to move the needle, while the type with lower conversion (blue) needs less coupons to be happy.